-Liz Milliron (Mary Sutton) has been making up stories, and creating her own endings for other people’s stories, for as long as she can remember.
-She’s worked for over fifteen years in the corporate world, but finds making things up is far more satisfying than writing software manuals.
-A lifelong mystery fan, her short fiction has appeared at Uppagus and Mysterical-e. and been in Lucky Charms: 12 Crime Tales, Blood on the Bayou (the 2016 Bouchercon anthology), Fish Out of Water, and Malice Domestic 12 – Mystery Most Historical.
+Liz Milliron has been making up stories, and creating her own endings for other people’s stories, for as long as she can remember.
+She’s worked for twenty years in the corporate world, but finds making things up is far more satisfying than writing software manuals.
+A lifelong mystery fan, she is the author of The Laurel Highlands Mysteries from Level Best Books.
+Her short fiction has appeared at Uppagus and Mysterical-e. and been in Lucky Charms: 12 Crime Tales, the Anthony award-winning Blood on the Bayou (the 2016 Bouchercon anthology), Fish Out of Water, Malice Domestic 12 – Mystery Most Historical and The Killer Wore Cranberry: A Fifth Course of Chaos.

 As M.E.
 Sutton, she writes the Hero’s Sword middle-grade fantasy series.

 She is a past-president of the Pittsburgh chapter of Sisters in Crime and a member of Pennwriters.
 Find her on Facebook at https://facebook.com/LizMilliron, or follow her on Twitter (@LizMilliron).

 I love books.
 I have for as long as I can remember.
 I love them so much, I studied English in college, earning Bachelor’s and a Master’s degrees.
 When my friends moaned about spending time in the library or reading, I loved it.
 This is not to say I loved everything I read (I still regret that I will never get back the time I spent reading Moby Dick) but the library was my second home.

 This love of books goes back earlier than college.
 I grew up in a pretty small town.
 I still remember riding my bike to the local library on weekends to load up on books.
 When it snowed (as it did pretty frequently near Lake Erie), people drove me.
 I devoured books, probably reading the entire children’s section by the age of 12.